-12 independent sector providers an out in-house services have signed up to the part of the programme.
+12 independent sector providers and the Council's in-house services have signed up to the part of the programme.

 By law all local authorities in Wales must have advocacy services for children and young people to use, and that an Active Offer for Advocacy must be made.
 Advocacy services can help by speaking up for children and young people, making sure that the rights of the child or young person are respected.